- Clinical Experience

 - Additional Training Opportunities

 Interns receive a stipend of $25,000 for the year.
-Additionally there are ten days off and health benefits as per Rutgers policy.
-Interns also have their own office and computer.
+Additionally there are vacation, personal and sick time benefits as well as training time.
+Health benefits are provided as per Rutgers policy.
+Health insurance coverage commences in November.
+Interns have their own office and computer.
 The internship is supported and highly regarded administratively.
 Interns are valued by the institution.
-This is evidenced by the high rate of retention of former interns, who are often hired as professional staff after the end of the internship year.
+It is not unusual for interns to be hired as professional staff after the end of the internship year.